 Architectural sculpture is a ceramic design in clay with a flat back, so that when it is finished, it can be attached to a wall or any flat surface.
-There are two methods; “Architectural Sculpture”, which is in three dimensions of shapes and levels; and “Flat Relief” which is at different heights but flat.
+There are two methods; Architectural Sculpture, where both the shapes and levels are in three dimensions and Flat Relief which is at different levels but flat.

 The next section; Architectural Sculpture “Can Rajoles”